BlauGroup/RNMC/Examples.md

 ## NPMC

-## LGMC - <span style="color: #0066CC"> CO Oxidation on Cu and SEI </span>
+## LGMC
 Two examples of applications of LGMC, CO Oxidation on Cu with a static lattice and a simple reaction network for the formation and evolution of the solid electrolyte interphase (SEI) in a lithium-ion battery, are provided.
-The Python code for generating the .sqlite files is in the `examples` folder of the github (`examples/LGMC/CO_oxidation` and `examples/LGMC/SEI`).

-### CO Oxidation on Cu
+## LGMC (static) - <span style="color: #0066CC"> CO Oxidation on Cu </span>
 This example simulates electrocatalytic CO oxidation on Cu.
 We employ a static lattice with 50 sites in each of the x and y dimensions and 2 sites in the z dimension to represent a Cu surface as the catalysis.

 All initial sites are empty.
 The initial state of the solution in contact with this surface consists of 2,500 CO molecules and 15,000 H_2O molecules.
 The reduction and oxidation rates use an electron free energy of -0.5 eV.
 The system is modeled at 300K.